edelgrace/edelgrace.me/content/blog/2018-08-24-book-blogger-hop-50.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
 This week's question is&#8230;

 > Where do you post your reviews besides your blog?
 Please list them all so perhaps we can find some new sites.

+Almost always I post my reviews on Goodreads.
+I think my profile is private but here is [a link to my profile](https://www.goodreads.com/user/show/3727879-mazohyst) anyway.
+Feel free to add me on Goodreads.
+I'm not on as much as I'd like.
+I need to read more.